 In the afternoon, visit Balboa Park, where you’ll spend most of your time at the San Diego Zoo.
 End your day with a craft beer at one of San Diego’s many breweries, like the giant Stone Brewing Co., followed by a meal in the Gaslamp Quarter.
 Try the historic Grant Grill or the nearby Café Chloe.

-Continue north on I-5 to visit Huntington Beach before turning off towards Long Beach for a nighttime ghost tour on The Queen Mary, an ocean liner that is now home to restaurants, a hotel, shops, and a museum.
+Continue north on I-5 to visit Huntington Beach before turning off towards Long Beach for a paranormal ship walk on The Queen Mary, an ocean liner that is now home to restaurants, a hotel, shops, and a museum.
 If you are daring enough, book a room for the night in the haunted ship.

 Consider heading inland for a day of culture (and pop culture).
 For aesthetic stimulation, visit the world-famous Getty Center or the Los Angeles County Museum of Art.
 Less rigorous on the mind is a walk down the star-studded Hollywood Walk of Fame and a stop at the historic TCL Chinese Theatre, where you can find the handprints of your favorite movie stars.
-End the day with a cocktail at Sunset Boulevard’s Rainbow Bar & Grill.
-There might even be a grizzled, past-his-prime rocker sitting in the booth next to you.
+End the day in downtown Los Angeles with tacos from B.S.
+Taqueria followed by a cocktail with city views at The Upstairs Bar, the rooftop space atop the Ace Hotel.

 If you want to spend more time in the Los Angeles area, you can easily fill a couple of days enjoying Disneyland Resort.

 Central California Coast Road Trip in 6 Days